 - Sleep in screened or air-conditioned rooms.
 Use bed nets if you can't keep mosquitoes from coming inside the room.

-Water or foodborne diseases
+Water- or food-borne diseases

-Water or foodborne diseases are common in many countries.
+Water- or food-borne diseases are common in many countries.
 You can catch them from:

-- drinking or using contaminated water
+- drinking or using tainted water

 - drinking any drink with ice cubes made with tap water